Student Privacy Notice

 8.3 Sharing your Personal Data

-We are obliged to disclose personal data to some external bodies.
-To fulfil our statutory or legal obligations your data may be provided to organisations including but not limited to:
+We need to disclose personal and special category ‘sensitive’ personal data to some external bodies as part of our statutory functions as required by law.
+These organisations are Data Controllers for your data, except where explicitly stated otherwise.
+Under these conditions, your data may be provided to organisations including but not limited to:

-- Information you give us at enrolment about your disability status, ethnicity, sexual orientation, gender reassignment or religion, will be included in information we send to SFC and it will be used to assist with monitoring equality of opportunity and eliminating unlawful discrimination in accordance with the Equality Act.
-Some other sensitive information is used to enable research into the provision of fair access to education, for example, whether you are care-experienced.
+- The Scottish Funding Council (SFC).
+Statistical personal information will be shared with the Scottish Funding Council to allow them to allocate appropriate funding to colleges in line with Scottish Government strategies and their statutory duties.
+For more information on how the Scottish Funding Council use your personal data please see their College Student Privacy Notice on their website.
+Information you give us at enrolment about your disability status, ethnicity, sexual orientation, gender reassignment or religion, will be included in information we send to SFC and it will be used to assist with monitoring equality of opportunity and eliminating unlawful discrimination in accordance with the Equality Act.
+Some other sensitive information is used to enable research into the provision of fair access to education, for example, whether you are care experienced.

 - The Student Awards Agency for Scotland (SAAS).